opensecuritycontroller/community/designs/manager_policy_mapping/policy_mapping.md

-# Policy Mapping Workflow with IP/MAC
+# Multi-Policy Mapping Workflow

-This document describes the proposed changes for policy mapping workflow with IPs/MACs.
+This document describes the proposed changes for multi-policy mapping workflow.

 ## Background

 Currently, we have two ways to determine which policy gets applied to which workload:

 - Provide the VNF security manager with encapsulation tag
-- Provide the VNF security manager with IP/MAC
+- Provide the VNF security manager with list of policies

 If the manager is supporting [Policy Mapping](https://github.com/opensecuritycontroller/security-mgr-api/blob/master/src/main/java/org/osc/sdk/manager/Constants.java#L70) and [Security Group](https://github.com/opensecuritycontroller/security-mgr-api/blob/master/src/main/java/org/osc/sdk/manager/Constants.java#L60), we provide the manager with the security group name and members (their IPs and MACs) information to bind the policy.